bhuvanap/clBLAS/AutoGemm1.md

 1. Add the dimensions of the new tile anywhere within the kernelSelectionData.
 2. Re-run AutoGEMM.

    It will write kernels using your new tile size and, importantly, it will add those tile sizes to AutoGemmKernelEnumeration.h.
 3. Compile and run the AutoGemm_Tools_Profile project.

    This task benchmarks all matrix sizes using all tile sizes including the new one.
 It also outputs the new kernel selection data which indicates the matrices for which your new kernel is the fastest (and is recommended to use).

-Caveat: If your new kernel is designed to be fast for matrices of a particular dimension, for example: skinny tile for skinny matrices, you would first need to modify ProfileAutoGemm.cpp so that the profiler tests your custom matrix dimension.
+*Caveat*: If your new kernel is designed to be fast for matrices of a particular dimension, for example: skinny tile for skinny matrices, you would first need to modify ProfileAutoGemm.cpp so that the profiler tests your custom matrix dimension.

 ### Tuning kernel selection to new GPU